santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 2. For high-volume permissions edits, it is highly suggested that you do not use the portal, as the portal will have to remain open for the duration of the operation, and the portal is not as efficient.
 Use the Java tool, mentioned above, or some other script like .NET or PowerShell

 #Superusers vs Owning Users vs Owning Groups

+#Everyone Else

+The "Everyone Else" option you see at the bottom of the Access permissions blade is an option to set permissions for 'everyone else' who is trying to reach the data lake.

+An 'Everyone Else' setting of --- means that only those with explicit permissions to the data will be able to access it.
+An 'Everyone Else' setting of RWX means that anyone attempting to reach the data will be able to perform any actions against the data.

 #Firewall
 ## W/ A VNet